MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Python/README.md

 A broad standard library − Python's bulk of the library is very portable and cross-platform compatible on UNIX, Windows, and Macintosh.

+Python was conceived in the late 1980s by Guido van Rossum at Centrum Wiskunde & Informatica (CWI) in the Netherlands as a successor to the ABC programming language, which was inspired by SETL, capable of exception handling and interfacing with the Amoeba operating system.
+Its implementation began in December 1989.

 Interactive Mode − Python has support for an interactive mode which allows interactive testing and debugging of snippets of code.

 Portable − Python can run on a wide variety of hardware platforms and has the same interface on all platforms.